harista/learning-app-ecommerce/README.md

 This is a sample e-commerce application built for learning purposes.

-Here's how to deploy it on CentOS systems manually.
 I have automated the whole process using Ansible Playbook.
 The yml file can be found on the root directory.
+Used role based installation for MariaDB and created loops for installing applications and running firewall commands.

+Here's how to deploy it on CentOS systems manually.

 ## Deploy Pre-Requisites